 So that’s a quick overview of photographing the northern lights, there are other tips and tweaks you can do to ensure better images, but they’re far too many to cover here.
 Many resources can be found online explaining these techniques in greater detail, along with further tutorials for post processing to really make your photos pop.

-If you do get the chance to join us in Iceland this year, remember to dress warmly and to put fresh batteries in the camera.
+If you do get the chance to join us in Iceland, remember to dress warmly and to put fresh batteries in the camera.
 I wish you the very best of luck in capturing one of Earth’s greatest spectacles.

 G Adventures runs a number of departures in Iceland encompassing a wide range of departure dates and activities to cater for different tastes.
 We’re thrilled at the prospect of showing you this big blue planet of ours — check out our small group trips here.